apcraig/CICE/doc/source/science_guide/sg_dynamics.rst

 By default, the namelist parameters are set to :math:`e_f=e_g=2` and :math:`k_t=0` which correspond to the standard VP rheology.

 There are four options in the code for solving the sea ice momentum equation with a VP formulation: the standard EVP approach, a 1d EVP solver, the revised EVP approach and an implicit Picard solver.
-The modifications to the yield curve and to the flow rule described above are available for these four different solution methods.
+The choice of the capping method for the viscosities and the modifications to the yield curve and to the flow rule described above are available for these four different solution methods.
+Note that only the EVP and revised EVP methods are currently available if one chooses the C grid.

 .. _stress-evp: